tigranv/Useful_Examples_C-Sharp/Reflection and Attributes/README.md

 > Reflection is useful in the following situations:

 * When you have to access attributes in your program's metadata.
-For more information, see Retrieving Information Stored in Attributes.

 * For examining and instantiating types in an assembly.

 * For building new types at runtime.
 Use classes in System.Reflection.Emit.

 * For performing late binding, accessing methods on types created at run time.
-See the topic Dynamically Loading and Using Types.

 > **Example of loading assembly and getting anformation about**